ukparliament/weeknotes.data-search/10/index.md

 ### Documents from data

-Tony and Michael met with Gordon Clarke and Louanne Middleton from committee land to talk them through some of the work Tony's been doing around [reproducible research](https://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/) using [Jupyter Notebooks](http://jupyter.org/).
+Tony and Michael met with Gordon Clarke and Luanne Middleton from committee land to talk them through some of the work Tony's been doing around [reproducible research](https://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/) using [Jupyter Notebooks](http://jupyter.org/).
 This seemed to match at least some of their thinking.
 Tony is planning to build a demo of a committee report and a library briefing in this fashion.

 ### Did anybody say blockchain?